bracesoftware/DETUtils-Old/docs/d_dmzone.md

 # d_dmzone.inc
-open.mp DeathMatch Zones - Provides the creation of deathmatch zones, adding and removing players from deathmatch zones.
+SA:MP DeathMatch Zones - Provides the creation of deathmatch zones, adding and removing players from deathmatch zones.

 [Go back to home page...](README.md)
 ## How to start to use?